mika-alpha/snakes-and-ladders/README.md

 ![Alt text](docs/5.png?raw=true "saving score")

-If he selecs the second option, all the previous winners will be displayed in a list, with the piece and score they won the game.
+If he selects the second option, all the previous winners will be displayed in a list, with the piece and score they won the game.

 ![Alt text](docs/6.png?raw=true "ranking score")